tstanss/Bouncer-Game/README.md

 At the end of the game the player is presented with best scores and can either quit or play again.

 # Development
-The game was developed in C# with Unity.
+The game was written in C# and developed with Unity.